 See Policies on the Use of Information Technology Facilities in the chapter Rights and Responsibilities of Students for more information.

 Students who feel they are in need of additional academic support may either contact the course teaching assistant or the instructor.
+During year-one core courses, the program team will assist students in finding a tutor.

 Honor Code Committee